-The Review List Changes feature is available only with your QuickBooks Professional Bookkeeper and Accountant software and is available only when you launch a review using the Client Data Review feature.
-The type of changes tracked are specific to each task, as detailed in the next several sections.
-Remember, if a task has the CDR icon in front of it, it indicates that the task can only be accessed using CDR.
+The Review List Changes feature is available only with your QuickBooks Premier Accountant software and is available only when you launch a review using the Client Data Review feature.
+The type of changes tracked is specific to each task, as the next several sections detail.
+Remember, if a task has the CDR icon in front of it, the task can be accessed only using CDR.
 If any other tasks are listed, they link to the respective menu in QuickBooks for that activity.